-(Göteborg, Sweden) In an unprecedented study on the experiences of women working at two Samsung factories in Vietnam, a report released this week documents health and workplace violations by the electronics industry giant.
-The workers' experiences of frequent fainting, dizziness, miscarriages, standing for eight-to-twelve hours, and alternating day/night shift work are documented in a report released this week by the Hanoi-based Research Center for Gender, Family and Environment in Development (CGFED) and IPEN, a global network of environment and health NGOs working to reduce harmful chemicals.
+(Göteborg, Sweden) In an unprecedented study on the experiences of women working at two Samsung factories in Vietnam, a new report documents health and workplace violations by the electronics industry giant.
+The workers' experiences of fainting or dizziness, miscarriages, standing for eight-to-twelve hours, and alternating day/night shift work are documented in a report released by the Hanoi-based Research Center for Gender, Family and Environment in Development (CGFED) and IPEN, a global network of environment and health NGOs working to reduce and eliminate harmful chemicals.

 Samsung dominates the global phone market as well as the electronics sector and economy of Vietnam, where 50% of its smart phones are produced.
-The electronics sector is a significant area of growth for Vietnam, as electronics exports outpace other exports.
+The electronics sector is a significant area of growth for Vietnam, as electronic products outpace other exports.
 However, Vietnam has no labor codes specifically protecting the health of electronics industry workers, who are overwhelmingly women.